Condensational and collisional growth of cloud droplets in a turbulent environment: Conclusions

-In conclusion, we have found that the large scales of turbulence have a substantial effect on the growth of cloud droplets in warm clouds.
-Here the large scales represent the turbulent scales that are larger than the Kolmogorov scale and smaller than the turbulence integral scale.
+We have found that the growth of cloud droplets in warm clouds is substantially affected by both the Reynolds number and the mean energy dissipation rate.
 The condensational growth is driven by supersaturation fluctuations.
-Supersaturation fluctuations are governed by fluctuations of temperature and the water-vapor mixing ratio, which were found to be affected by the large scales of turbulence \citep{li2018cloud}.
-After the droplet-size distribution has reached a certain width, collisional growth starts to dominate the growth, which is then weakly affected by the small scales of turbulence.
-Thus, large scales of turbulence influence the collisional growth indirectly through condensation.
-Small scales of turbulence affect both condensational and collisional growth weakly.
-Therefore, the combined condensational and collisional growth is influenced by turbulence from large to small scales.
+Supersaturation fluctuations are governed by fluctuations of temperature and the water-vapor mixing ratio, which were found to increase with increasing Reynolds number \citep{2009_Lanotte,2015_Sardina,siewert2017statistical,li2018cloud}.
+This results in a broadening of droplet-size distributions, which is contrary to the classical understanding of condensational growth that leads to a narrowing size distribution.
+When the droplet-size distribution has reached a certain width, collisional growth starts to dominate.
+It is then affected by the mean energy-dissipation rate.
+In other words, the value of the Reynolds number influences the collisional growth {\em indirectly} through condensation.
+Therefore, the combined condensational and collisional growth is influenced by both the Reynolds number and the mean energy dissipation rate.
+With the limited Reynolds numbers and the relatively small domain size employed in the present DNS study, we observed how the broadening of droplet-size distributions driven by supersaturation fluctuations facilitates the collisional growth at an early stage of rain formation.
+Evaporation becomes stronger with increasing Reynolds number, which counteracts the broadening of the droplet-size distribution with increasing Reynolds number.

-\cite{chen2018bridging} compared droplet size distributions for different $\bar{\epsilon}$ when both condensation and collision were considered.
-They attributed the condensation-induced collision to the fact that ``\textit{condensational growth narrows the droplet size distribution (DSD) and provides a great number of similar-sized droplets}'' \citep{chen2018bridging}, which is inconsistent with our finding that condensational growth produces wider distributions with increasing $\rm{Re}_\lambda$ and therefore facilitates the collisional growth.
-We scrutinized the turbulence effect on condensational growth and found that the droplet size distribution shrinks slightly with increasing $\bar{\epsilon}$ and increases strongly with increasing $\rm{Re}_\lambda$ \citep{li2018cloud}.
-Therefore, the discrepancy between the present results and those of \cite{chen2018bridging} could be due to the fact that, in their simulations, $\rm{Re}_\lambda$ and $\bar{\epsilon}$ were changed at the same time.

-As discussed at the end of Section~\ref{ComparisonDifferentCases}, our study lends some support to the notion of ``lucky'' droplets \citep{Kos05}, first proposed by \citet{Telford1955}.
-The lucky-droplet model assumes that there is a larger droplet amongst many small ones to initiate the runaway growth \citep{Kos05, wilkinson16}.
-The question is where the first few lucky droplets come from. \citet{Kos05} proposed that the first few lucky droplets could be the result of giant condensation nuclei.
-The present study indicates that the first few lucky droplets could result from condensational growth driven by supersaturation fluctuations caused by turbulence.